 - U.S. Mail:

 Copies of requested materials may also be mailed via the United States Postal Service.
 Postal charges are in addition to any applicable media and materials charges ($0.25 per page for photocopies, $1.50 per CD or $3.50 per DVD for scans).
-Requested materials will either be sent in a priority mailing envelope for a charge of $4.95 for shipping and handling or a flat-rate priority mailing box for a charge of $8.95 for shipping and handling.
+Requested materials will either be sent in a flat-rate priority mailing envelope or a flat-rate priority mailing box.
 Large orders will be charged for each envelope or box required.
 The University is not responsible for materials lost or damaged during the mailing process.

 Requested materials may also be picked up from the Earl K. Long Library at no additional charge beyond any applicable costs for media and materials.
 Once an order is completed, photocopies or CD/DVDs of scanned images may be picked up at the Circulation desk on the first floor of the library.
 For digital materials that have not been burned to CD or DVD ahead of time, please arrange to arrive at the library when the Louisiana and Special Collections Department is open.